robinhood/faust/docs/userguide/application.rst

 ---------------------------------------------

-Use the :meth:`~@topic` method to create a topic description, used for example to tell agents what Kafka topic to read from:
+Use the :meth:`~@topic` method to create a topic description, used for example to tell stream processors what Kafka topic to read from, and how the keys and values in that topic are serialized:

 .. sourcecode:: python